 Lubricating material that will not break down under the heat generated by hot water, used on moving parts in faucet assemblies.

 Lamp component that holds light bulbs and connects the lamp cords to the switch.
 Always unplug the lamp fixture before attempting any repairs.

 Products used for small wood repairs that dries quickly and cleans up easily.
-Always apply latex wood patch in layers no thicker than 1/8" to minimize cracking.
+Always apply latex wood patches in layers no thicker than 1/8" to minimise cracking.